 Entry into the Capacity Development and Extension (CDE) program is in the Fall semester annually.
-Deadline for submission of a complete application has been extended to August 15, 2020 for Fall 2020 entry.
+Deadline for submission of a complete application is May 30, 2021 for Fall 2021 entry.

 Please refer to the Office of Graduate and Postdoctoral Studies website regarding Scholarships and Awards.